Aiven-Open/jdbc-connector-for-apache-kafka/docs/index.rst

 .. note:: You can use your favorite database instead of SQLite.
    Follow the same steps, but adjust the ``connection.url`` setting for your database.
-   Confluent Platform includes JDBC drivers for SQLite, PostgreSQL, and MariaDB/MySQL, but if you're using a different database you'll also need to make sure the JDBC driver is available on the Kafka Connect process's ``CLASSPATH``.
+   Confluent Platform includes JDBC drivers for SQLite and PostgreSQL, but if you're using a different database you'll also need to make sure the JDBC driver is available on the Kafka Connect process's ``CLASSPATH``.